Analysis of Unitarity in Conformal Quantum Gravity: Conclusion

 To arrive at a second order formulation of the classical theory, we introduced the auxiliary tensor field $H_{\alpha\beta}$.
 This step alone is enough to allow for an application of the Dirac-Bergman algorithm to count classical degrees of freedom in the Hamiltonian formalism.
 If one introduces $H_{\alpha\beta}$ alone, one finds ten first class and eight second class constraints for a total of $1/2(2 \times 20 - 2 \times 10 - 8) = 6$ degrees of freedom in configuration space, as expected from other classical studies of conformal gravity \cite{Riegert1984}.
 However, one is also always free to redefine phase-space variables in order to exchange second with first class constraints, which at the level of the action, is equivalent to our introduction of the Stückelberg vector $A_\alpha$ and the accompanying additional diffeomorphism symmetry.
 With this reformulation one finds $1/2(2 \times 24 - 2 \times 18) = 6$ degrees of freedom as before, but in a system with purely first class constraints.

 This first class formulation not only makes the ensuing calculations simpler, but also makes it easier to classify the physical DOF according to their representation of the Poincaré group.
 The irreducible representations of the Poincaré group are of course fixed, and in four space-time dimensions, massless bosons with spin greater than zero have two physical polarizations.
-This implies that covariant vector and tensor fields necessarily carry unphysical DOF if they should describe massless particles, as they must in our scale-free setup.
+This implies that covariant vector and tensor fields necessarily carry unphysical DOF if they should describe massless particles.
 These unphysical DOF endanger the unitarity of any given theory, however, in the BRST formalism employed here, the unphysical DOF and the Faddeev-Popov ghosts \cite{Faddeev1969,Faddeev1975} form Kugo-Ojima quartets.
-The KO quartet mechanism \cite{Kugo1978-1,Kugo1979a,Kugo1979} ensures that $\mathcal{V}_\text{tr} \equiv \text{Ker}\,\Chg/\text{Im}\,\Chg $ (where $\Chg$ is the BRST charge \cite{Becchi1975,Becchi1976}) defines a physical subspace with no unphysical DOF (provided that no BRST anomalies are present).
+The KO quartet mechanism\cite{Kugo1978-1,Kugo1979a,Kugo1979} ensures that $\mathcal{V}_\text{tr} \equiv \text{Ker}\,\Chg/\text{Im}\,\Chg $ (where $\Chg$ is the BRST charge \cite{Becchi1975,Becchi1976}) defines a physical subspace with no unphysical DOF (provided that no BRST anomalies are present).
 Interestingly, we are never forced to make any a priori assumptions about the polarizations of the physical modes in the present theory.
 Rather, we find that the transverse spin-2 and spin-1 representations were essentially selected for us by the KO quartet mechanism, based solely on the behavior of the fundamental oscillators under BRST transformation.
+Using this formalism we can in principle compute covariant correlation functions at any finite order in perturbation theory.
+We emphasize that the intermediate contributions to the covariant correlation functions coming from the above-mentioned 18 bosonic DOF are {\em exactly canceled} by the Faddeev-Popov ghosts.